 I’m biased, of course.
 I started working at The Write Practice a year ago, but I am sincere when I say I can’t recommend this planner enough.

 It’s the perfect companion to motivate a writer who is writing, or who, like me, wants to start writing again (and needs something organized to help me track my thoughts and hold me accountable).

 Designed by writers for writers, The Write Planner has everything you need to turn an idea into a finished book.
 With this planner, your writing friend will complete a book plan, learn story structure, plan and review their writing week, and most importantly, write!

 Feeling Ready to Shop?

-With more and more people turning to online stores for the 2020 holidays, this is the perfect opportunity to explore some unique ways to entertain and empower your writer friends.
+As people continue to turn to online and local stores for the 2021 holidays, this is the perfect opportunity to explore some unique ways to entertain and empower your writer friends.
 Choosing one, some, or all of the items on this list will not only give them the extra nudge required to start writing—but keep them tapping those computer keys long past page one.

 There’s a reason I’m calling these the best gifts for writers this season!

 What writing-related gifts (or gifts for the writers in your life!) are on your holiday gift list?
 Let us know in the comments.

 Think of your current work in progress.
 Your protagonist receives a gift from your antagonist.
 What’s the gift and how do they react?

 Set a timer for fifteen minutes and write the scene where they receive the gift.
 When you’re finished, post their list in the comments section.
 Don’t forget to leave feedback on your fellow writers’ work!